Yoga and Tai Chi Classes

 We are very excited to be able to offer free gentle yoga and tai chi classes for people with lupus and one caregiver or support person.
 This is seated/chair-supported yoga and tai chi.
 Attendees wanting to add more intensity to their yoga sessions are welcome to bring a yoga mat to do some of their exercises on the floor.
 Watch video clips of yoga instructor Pam Glenn and office manager Lisa Kelly at a recent class: https://www.facebook.com/IndianaLFA/videos/10154016307996065/ and tai chi instructor Bonniee Sweeney demonstrating some moves: https://www.facebook.com/IndianaLFA/videos/10154196118606065/.

-**Tai chi classes will not be held in November and December due to the holidays.
+* Tai chi class will not be held in January 2018.